elcolumbio/mlrepricer/README.md

 aws_secret_access_key = YOUR_SECRET_KEY
 ```

-We define all configs in:
+We define all configs in a yaml file.
-mlrepricer/mlrepricer/configs.yaml
-So copy that file anywhere.
-Best not in the repository, since it is sensible data.
+So copy mlrepricer/mlrepricer/configs.yaml to the default location ~/.config/mlrepricer/configs.yaml .
-Define the path_to_config in the setup package.
+Or change the path_to_config in the setup package.

 ## Objectives:
 - get data